 Adding some fun to your floors is as easy as making a painted kitchen mat!
 This easy guide will show you how to do it in just a few easy steps.

-- Tape off your design.
+DESIGN – Tape off your design.
 When your design is taped down, run your fingers along it to make sure there is a good seal around the edges.
 Then, paint over the taped design with your base color.
 This will help avoid any bleeding underneath the tape when you paint it.

-- Paint the entire surface over your design and let it dry completely.
-You may want to do a couple coats of this to ensure nice, bold lines of color.
-My picture looks like I chose a white, but it is actually a buttercream yellow and it looks great!
+PAINT – Paint your design and let it dry completely.
+You may want to do a couple of coats of this to ensure nice, bold lines of color.
+Take off the painter’s tape before your design dries to avoid any chipping in the paint.